Sayf al-Din Inal: Foreign policy

 Friendly relations between Burji Egypt and the expanding Ottoman Empire were fostered during Inal's reign.
 The Ottomans' capture of Constantinople and later conquests of Serbia were well received in Cairo which hosted several festivities celebrating the Byzantine capital's fall to fellow Muslims.
 In addition to several visits between the gift-carrying ambassadors of the two sultanates, Inal sent his personal congratulations to Mehmed II in a poem and versified dispatch.

-In June 1457 Inal sent an expeditionary force to retake Tarsus and Adana from the Karamanids of central Anatolia.
+In June 1457, Inal sent an expeditionary force to retake Tarsus and Adana from the Karamanids of central Anatolia.
 After the destructive sieges against the Karamanid cities of Caesarea and Konya, the Karamanids surrendered and dispatched an ambassador to Cairo sign a peace treaty with the sultan in April 1458.
 Friendly ties between Egypt and the various states of Asia Minor were established.

 Also in 1458, Inal received James II in the royal palace of Cairo.
 James was the illegitimate son of King John II and following the latter's death, attempted to wrest his father's throne from his half-sister Charlotte.
 Inal decorated him with a "robe of honor" and promised to install him as King of Cyprus.
 However, after Queen Charlotte offered a larger annual tribute to Cairo, Inal relented and issued a firman recognizing the queen's authority over Cyprus.
 Consequently, the mamluk guards protested and attacked the Cypriot embassy in Cairo in protest against Inal's decree.
 As slave-soldiers they found sympathy with James' cause, not considering him an "illegitimate" heir to his father's throne.
 As the uprising grew, Inal bowed to mamluk pressure and ordered the preparation of a large naval fleet to place James as King of Cyprus.

 The naval fleet, which carried 650 mamluks from the Royal Guard, was launched on 5 August 1460.
-The campaign failed to install James as king after Queen Charlotte received military assistance from Pope Paul II and the County of Savoy.
+The campaign failed to install James as king after Queen Charlotte received military assistance from Pope Pius II and the County of Savoy.
 Nonetheless, James managed to capture parts of the island kingdom with the mamluk force.